risc0/risc0-foundry-template/README.md

 cargo risczero --version
 ```

-Now you have all the tools you need to develop and deploy an application with [RISC Zero].
+Now you have all the tools you need to develop and deploy an application with [RISC Zero][homepage-risczero].

 ## Quick Start